Unlock Nearly Two Years of Free Travel with the Southwest Companion Pass (2025–2026 Guide)

 If you want to unlock incredible travel savings for nearly two full years, this guide will walk you through the process of earning and maximizing the Southwest Companion Pass, including the newest changes coming in 2025 and 2026.

-Before diving into the Companion Pass, here are standout perks of flying with Southwest Airlines:
+Before diving into the Companion Pass, here are some standout perks of flying Southwest Airlines:

-No cancellation fees – Cancel your flights booked with points and get your miles back instantly.
+No cancellation fees — Cancel flights booked with points and get your miles back instantly.

 Two free checked bags — No baggage fees on your first two checked bags.

-Important 2025 Update: Southwest is introducing a Basic Fare (formerly “Wanna Get Away”) that no longer allows fare changes if the price drops.
+Southwest is introducing a new Basic Fare (formerly “Wanna Get Away”) that does NOT allow fare changes if the price drops.
 To get the lower rate, you must cancel and rebook your ticket.
-This is a major change for travelers who often monitor price drops.
+This is a major shift for travelers who love to monitor fare drops.

 How to Earn the Southwest Companion Pass

-To qualify for the Companion Pass, you need to earn 135,000 qualifying Rapid Rewards points in a calendar year (up from 125,000 previously).
+To qualify for the Companion Pass, you need to earn 135,000 qualifying Rapid Rewards points in a calendar year.

 Once earned, the pass is valid for:

-The remainder of the year in which you earn it, and
+The remainder of the year in which you earn it, plus

 The entire following calendar year